tracelink/watchtower/README.md

 In addition, any user can create an API key + Secret that can be used for programmatic access via Basic Auth.
 This Api key is granted the same privileges as the owning user.

+At startup, an asynchronous event will trigger to recover from downtime.
+This searches SCMs for Pull Requests that have not been scanned in each configured repository and adds them to the scanning queue.
+This can be disabled by setting the configuration `watchtower.runAfterStartup` to false.

 ## Authorization

 Watchtower defines several roles and privileges in order to restrict access to resources on the